freddyrangel/react-under-the-hood-second-edition/README.md

 This book goes over React fundamentals as well as its internals.
 By the time you finish reading the book, you should have a solid understading of React, how it works under the hood, and how to debug React applications.
 We will go over React patterns and anti-patterns, its overall architectural philosophy, and how to work with third-party libraries.

 Best of all, we're not going to do yet another Todo app.
 Rather, this book walks you through how to build a simple Star Trek video game from scratch using React!

-**NOTE:** This is the first edition of "React Under the Hood".
-The repository for the second edition, with updated ES6 syntax, can be found here: [React Under the Hood: Second Edition](https://github.com/freddyrangel/react-under-the-hood-second-edition)

 ## Requirements: